Kendrick School: Academic performance

 Kendrick School has an outstanding Ofsted rating, and has a progress 8 score "well above national average".

 Pupils are selected on the basis of academic ability via an admissions test at age 11 (although entry is possible in other years too).
 The school was among the top five grammar schools in the UK based on GCSE performance in 2018, and in 2019.

 In July 2011, Kendrick School was identified by the Sutton Trust as the fifth highest state school for proportion of higher education applicants accepted at Oxford and Cambridge Universities.
 The report found that 15.2% of pupils were accepted to Oxbridge and 79.4% were accepted to the highly selective Sutton Trust 30 universities over the previous three years.

 A 2016 report also ranked Kendrick among the top 10 state schools in Oxbridge admissions.
 As a state-funded school, there are no fees; as a result, it is severely over-subscribed, with over ten applicants per place.

-House System
+House system

-The Kendrick House system consists of three houses: Cedars, Sidmouth and Palmer House.
-Each house is assigned a colour and animal, as follows: Cedars — blue seal (Cedars seals), Sidmouth — yellow squid (Sidmouth squidmouth) and Palmer — green llama (Palmer llama).
+The school uses the house system.